-Figure 2 illustrates how the context of discourse evolves over time by showing word clouds for select years.
-The word clouds visualize the top 500 keywords that are most closely related to each of our seed words in terms of their cosine similarity scores, weighted by their frequency of occurrence in the corpus.
-For select years, the figure shows word clouds of keywords generated from the seed word "pollution" in Panel A, and from the seed words "discrimination" and "inequality" in Panel B.
+Figure 1 illustrates how the dictionary context evolves over time by showing word clouds for select decades.
+The word clouds visualize the relative frequency of each keyword from our dictionary, weighted by their cosine similarity score to the seed word they are generated from.
+Panel A to C each show word clouds of keywords generated from the seed word "pollution", "discrimination", and "inequality", respectively, for select decades.

-The word clouds clearly illustrate that our methodology captures and allows for an ongoing evolution in the context of each seed word.
-For example, pollution-related discourse in business/economy-related news has evolved from focusing on issues related to water pollution in 1920, to increasingly discussing air pollution in 1970, to heavily discussing climate change and greenhouse gas emissions in 2020.
+The word clouds clearly illustrate that our methodology generates evolution in context.
+For example, pollution-related discourse in business/economy-related news has evolved from focusing on issues related to water pollution in the late 19th and early 20th century, to increasingly discussing air pollution and greenhouse gas emissions in recent decades.

-3.2.3 Construction of ESIX
+2.2.3 Construction of ESIX